-This section describes the setup of our fully-resolved and of our hybrid model.
-We first analyse the real-world tumor data sets which we will employ for all our numerical tests.
+This section describes the setup of our fully resolved and of our hybrid model.
+We first analyze the real-world tumor data sets which we will employ for all our numerical tests.
 Subsequently, the assignment of boundary conditions in both models is described.
 Then, we illustrate how we create the hybrid model with homogenized vasculature starting from the full topology of the vascular networks.
-Finally, the definition of representative elementary volumes for homogenization is introduced.
+Finally, the definition of representative elementary volumes (REVs) for homogenization is introduced.

-3.1 Analysis of real-world tumor data sets
+3.1 | Analysis of real-world tumor data sets

-We have obtained three different vasculature data sets from REANIMATE (D'Esposito et al. 2018; Sweeney et al. 2019), which is a framework combining mathematical modeling with high-resolution imaging data to predict transport through tumors.
+We have obtained three different vasculature data sets from REANIMATE, which is a framework combining mathematical modeling with high-resolution imaging data to predict transport through tumors.
 We only briefly describe the experimental procedure here.
 More details are given in the two aforementioned papers.
-Two different colorectal cell lines, namely SW1222, LS174T, and one glioma cell line, GL261, were grown subcutaneously for 10 to 14 days in mice, resected and optically cleared, and finally imaged using optical projection tomography.
+Two different colorectal cell lines, namely SW1222, LS174T, and one glioma cell line, GL261, were grown subcutaneously for 10-14 days in mice, resected and optically cleared, and finally imaged using optical projection tomography.
 The data was then segmented to obtain the complete blood vessel networks inside the tumors in the graph format as discussed before.

-The topologies and blood vessel radii of the three distinct cases are illustrated in Figure 2 together with representative results of blood vessel and IF pressure of the fully-resolved model.
-Further network data has been collected in Table 1: All three networks contain more than 100000 blood vessel segments and nodes.
+The topologies and blood vessel radii of the three distinct cases are illustrated in Figure 2 together with representative results of blood vessel and IF pressure of the fully resolved model.
+Further network data has been collected in Table 1: All three networks contain more than 100,000 blood vessel segments and nodes.
 The SW1222 case is the biggest tumor both in network size and tissue volume.
-The latter has been calculated by approximating the hull of the tumor using the alphaShape function of Matlab R2018b (MathWorks Inc. (2018)).
-The hull is then smoothed, remeshed using Gmsh (version 4.4.1, Geuzaine and Remacle 2009) and slightly enlarged to encompass all vasculature nodes.
+The latter has been calculated by approximating the hull of the tumor using the alphaShape function of Matlab (MathWorks Inc., Natick, MA).
+The hull is then smoothed, remeshed using Gmsh (version 4.4.1) and slightly enlarged to encompass all vasculature nodes.
 Its enclosed region is integrated to give the tumor volume, see also Figure 3 for the SW1222 tumor.
-Note that this tumor domain corresponds to the domain $\Omega_v$ on which the additional porous network of smaller vessels is present in the hybrid model and where its additional governing equation (9) is defined and solved.
+Note that this tumor domain corresponds to the domain $\Omega{\nu}$ on which the additional porous network of smaller vessels is present in the hybrid model and where its additional governing Equation (9) is defined and solved.
 Furthermore, all topologies are rotated such that their principal axes align with the coordinate axes.
-The three different cases show distinct vascular architectures, for instance, the SW1222 network is much denser with a higher blood vessel volume fraction and blood vessel surface-to-volume ratio than the two other types.
+The three different cases show distinct vascular architectures. for instance, the SW1222 network is much denser with a higher blood vessel volume fraction and blood vessel surfaceto-volume ratio than the two other types.
 In addition, its blood vessel diameters are generally larger and have a much higher variability.
-Finally, we have analyzed the boundary nodes, i.e., the tips which are only connected to one other node.
+Finally, we have analyzed the boundary nodes, that is, the tips which are only connected to one other node.
 All topologies have a comparable number of boundary nodes lying on the aforementioned enclosing alpha shape whereas the GL261 and SW1222 tumors have a much higher number of tips inside the domain than the LS174T tumor.